mrcyberfighter/it-edit-3.0/it-edit-3.0/data/Notice/_sources/it-edit_presentation.txt

 :program:`it-edit` provide an optional spell checker useful for writing documentation or simply comments.

 :program:`it-edit` make usage of ``/** **/`` comments so for commenting out a code section, by hacking it-edit, use the preprocessor: ``#if 0 ... #endif``.

+:note: The spirit of :program:`it-edit` says that you have to do a thing a single time then it's automatize.

 ----------
 Conclusion